FStarLang/FStar/doc/book/intro.rst

 .. _Intro_Vec:

 To get a taste of F*, let's dive right in with some examples.
+At this stage, we don't expect you to understand these examples in detail, though it should give you a flavor of what is possible with F*.

 F* is a dependently typed language
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^